abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 ```

-To test if the user source IP address is NOT in the subnet `192.168.0.0/24`
+To test whether the user's source IP address is NOT in the subnet `192.168.0.0/24`:

 ```json
 'rule-localnet': {